KATE MOSS B.Sc. LL.B., TEP, Notary Public

 Kate is a graduate of the University of Tasmania, and holds a Graduate Diploma of Legal Practice.
 Kate has also completed further studies with the Taxation Institute of Australia.

 On 16 October 2017, Kate was appointed by the Chief Justice of the Supreme Court of Tasmania as a Notary Public.
-A Notary Public prepares, certifies and authenticates documents for use overseas.
-In order to be appointed, Kate undertook a significant amount of private study, as the practice of a Notary Public is, at times, somewhat arcane.
+In her capacity as a Notary Public, Kate prepares, certifies and authenticates documents for use in overseas jurisdictions.

 Kate is a member of the Law Society of Tasmania, and is also a Full Member of the prestigious Society of Trust and Estate Practitioners (STEP), an international group of members involved in trusts and estates.
-She is a member of the Tasmanian branch of STEP.
+She is a member of the Tasmanian branch of STEP, and is the Tasmanian Representative Observer on the Board of STEP Australia.

 A selection of professional papers, text books and articles that Kate has authored or contributed to can be downloaded or purchased (where applicable) from this website.

-Clients or other lawyers, financial planners, or accountants seeking to instruct or refer to Kate may contact her by the contact details and options on this page.
+Clients or other lawyers, financial planners, or accountants seeking to instruct or refer to Kate may contact her through the details and options on this page.

 By appointment only.